You know those flower pots that you use in your garden?

 So, do yourself a favor.
-If you plan to use clay pots in your aquarium, remove the entire bottom of the base or use an aquarium-safe glue to plug the holes with rocks or seal them with silicone.
+If you plan to use clay pots in your aquarium, remove the entire bottom of the base.
+Alternatively use an aquarium-safe glue to plug the holes with rocks or seal them with silicone (make sure that it’s an aquarium safe silicon.)
 Your fish will thank you!

 But when prepared properly, clay pots are perfectly safe to use in your aquarium.
 Sure, they may take a bit of time to prepare, but the results are worth it!